ThKattanek/data2mif/README.md

 data2mif --help
 Program call: data2mif [OPTIONS]

-The following options are available to you:
+The following options are available for you:

   -?, --help         This text.
       --version      Show the current version number.